zeeliu7/car-depreciation-calculator/README.md

+# Important: this project is no longer up due to lack of server costs.

+The following is the previous description with URL no longer working.

+---

 # Car Depreciation Calculator: Quote Your Car's Price Instantly!

 An API service that predicts your second-hand car's price with just a few factors for free!